marcopioppini/hercules/doc/hercules.conf.5.md

 > When setting this option, note that the file paths supplied by users will be
 > interpreted relative to this new directory.

-> Example: DropUser = "/mnt/data/"
+> Example: ChrootDir = "/mnt/data/"

 **EnablePCC**=*bool*